open-telemetry/opentelemetry.io/content/en/blog/2022/how-to-get-started-with-opentelemetry-go.md

 We now have our todo app ready and instrumented.
 It’s time to utilize OpenTelemetry to its full potential.
 Our ability to visualize traces is where the true troubleshooting power of this technology comes into play.

-For visualization, we’ll be using the open-source Jaeger Tracing and Aspecto.
+For visualization, we’ll be using the open-source Jaeger Tracing.

 ## Visualization with Jaeger

-The setup to export traces to Jaeger or Aspecto is relatively similar.
-Follow along with the Jaeger setup, then switch to Aspecto by changing a few lines of code.

 ### OpenTelemetry Go and Jaeger Tracing: Export traces to Jaeger